 Over 18 days, performances took place with each band competing with the best the world could offer.
-The great event culminated with the Great National Day, July 4th, where all participants contributed to the Independence Day celebrations with vigour and delight.
+The great event culminated with the Great National Day, July 4th, where all participants contributed to the Independence Day celebrations with vigor and delight.
 This also was one of the first times since the Franco-Prussian War that the armies of Prussia (Band of the Kaiser's Regiment) and that of the French (Band de le Garde Republicaine) met away from the battlefield.
-Another participant of the festival, the Band of the Grenadier Guards from England, had to get permission to “invade" America as their band were also part of the Grenadier Regiment in England.
+Another participant of the festival, the Band of the Grenadier Guards from England, had to get permission to “invade" America as their band was also part of the Grenadier Regiment in England.

 Attended by 50,000 people inside the wonderful Coliseum, with a further 60,000 seated on the ground outside, President Grant, his cabinet, Governors, Mayors, foreign dignitaries, and persons from across the land came to hear the acclamation of American greatness created by Gilmore.
 The orchestra numbered 2,000 musicians with a further 22,000 in the choir.

 The throngs at the 1872 World's Peace Jubilee, Boston

 It is impossible to fathom the size and complexity of the day without being utterly confused with the detail, but please note this is only an excerpt from the day's program.
 Please also note that the four concerts began at 9:00 a.m. and finished at 12:00 a.m. (midnight).

 1st Concert (9:00 a.m.)

 3rd Concert (6:00 p.m.)